MicrosoftDocs/azure-docs/articles/hdinsight/hdinsight-ubuntu-1804-qa.md

 # HDInsight Ubuntu 18.04 OS update

-This article provides more details for HDInsight Ubuntu 18.04 OS update and script actions changes that are needed.
+This article provides more details for HDInsight Ubuntu 18.04 OS update and potential changes that are needed.

 ## Update overview